-We are also planning the construction of a 263 mile Lou-Tex NGL pipeline from Sorrento, Louisiana to Mont Belvieu, Texas with an expected capacity of 50,000 barrels per day, in batch mode, for the transportation of mixed NGLs and NGL products.
+- . a new propylene concentrator adjacent to the Baton Rouge NGL fractionation facility (scheduled for completion in the third quarter of 2000), in which our ownership interest will be 30%; and - . a wholly-owned, 206-mile, 12" NGL pipeline (the "Lou-Tex NGL" pipeline) from Breaux Bridge, Louisiana to Mont Belvieu, Texas, with a capacity of 50,000 barrels per day, in batch mode, for the transportation of mixed NGLs and NGL products.
 The pipeline is being designed to allow for efficient expansion to approximately 80,000 barrels per day.
-Construction of the Lou-Tex NGL pipeline is expected to be completed during the fourth quarter of 2000.
+Construction of the Lou-Tex NGL pipeline is expected to be completed during the fourth guarter of 2000.